 "Dave didn't think so, either."

-Shelly wanted to say that any man who buys—and wears—a T-shirt that reads MASTER OF THE UTERUS would never object to an exclamation point, but you don't start fights the day a baby is born.
+Shelly wanted to say any man who buys—and wears—a T-shirt reading MASTER OF THE UTERUS would never object to an exclamation point, but you don't start fights the day a baby is born.
 Birth erases your bitterness, the jerk in the parking lot who cut you off, the fact that you're not a "receptionist," the way your own mother abandoned you in some way when she took up with Dave.
 None of those things matter when a new human exits an older human and breathes air for the first time.

 "Shelly, make sure you've got her head."

 "Oh, I've got it."